-An indicative list of the equipment, components and materials concerned is available; the tax credit rate is 20%, capped at €150m per company, and increased to 25% or 40% with a ceiling of €200m for investments made in regional aid zones (ZAFR).
+An indicative list of the equipment, components and materials concerned is available; the tax credit rate is 20%, capped at €150m per company, and can be increased up to 45% with a ceiling of €200m for investments made in regional aid zones (ZAFR), depending also on the company's size.
 Eligibility for this scheme is subject to approval being obtained before 31/12/2025.